 Endometrial cancer - Symptoms and causes - Mayo Clinic Endometrial cancer begins in the layer of cells that form the lining of the uterus, called the endometrium Endometrial cancer is sometimes called uterine cancer Other types of cancer can form in the uterus, including uterine sarcoma, but they are much less common than endometrial cancer

-Endometrium: Anatomy, Function, and Related Conditions - Verywell Health The endometrium is the tissue that lines the uterus, or womb—the pear-shaped organ that houses a fetus This mucous membrane thickens in anticipation of a possible pregnancy If a fertilized egg is implanted, the lining stays in place If not, the endometrium thins and sheds as a menstrual period
+Endometrium: Anatomy, Function, and Related Conditions The endometrium is the tissue that lines the uterus, or womb—the pear-shaped organ that houses a fetus This mucous membrane thickens in anticipation of a possible pregnancy; if a fertilized egg is not implanted, the endometrium thins and sheds as a menstrual period

 Endometrium | Complete Anatomy - Elsevier The endometrium is the inner lining of the uterus that undergoes constant remodeling during the menstrual cycle The endometrium consists of a layer of columnar epithelium and an underlying layer of dense stromal connective tissue